 Recycling and Waste Management

 The University is committed to reduce the volume of waste generated and to increase the proportion of that waste which is recycled.
 We endeavour to implement sustainable resource management practices based on reduce, reuse and recycle principles.
 The University will strive to reduce the acquisition of new materials, re –using existing materials and increase recycling to the best possible standards.

 Energy Water and Climate Change

 UCC is committed to reducing its Carbon Footprint.
-The University has a dedicated energy manager and in 2011 became the first third level institution worldwide to achieve the ISO 50001 standard for Energy Management Systems.
+The University’s dedicated Energy Manager Pat Mehigan, Sustainability Officer Maria Kirrane with their Energy and Sustainability Team Sandra Barry and Oliver Cunningham, support all energy and sustainability initiatives to enable UCC achieve its goals and reduce its Carbon footprint.
+In 2011 UCC became the first third level institution worldwide to achieve the ISO 50001 standard for Energy Management Systems.
 It has a long track record in energy management and has been particularly successful in winning grant support from the Sustainable Energy Authority of Ireland (SEAI) to support energy saving initiatives.